TheOdinProject/curriculum/web_development_101/database_basics.md

 ## Assignment:
 1. Check out a pretty good plain-english explanation of SQL, written by Zed Shaw, at [Learn SQL The Hard Way](http://sql.learncodethehardway.org/book/introduction.html).
 Only read the introduction (unless you're feeling ambitious).
 2. Watch this [short video introduction to relational databases](http://www.youtube.com/watch?v=z2kbsG8zsLM) to get a feel for why this stuff is useful and some more exposure to the terminology we'll use.
-2. Check out Coursera's [Intro to Databases Lectures on YouTube](https://www.youtube.com/playlist?list=PLmQpd4sO8qHujNXJHC0Pn9Nk-WVujTU2o).
-We used to sign up for the course but they changed the format so we're using this playlist instead for now.
-Watch lectures 1-3 (introductory material) and 11-13 (SQL).
-Note -- this refers to the *lecture number* not the video's position in the playlist (they're all out of order).
+2. Next, you'll be watching some of Stanford's [Intro to Databases course lectures](https://class.stanford.edu/courses/DB/2014/SelfPaced/about).
+They've been broken down into a couple of "mini-courses".
+Do the [first mini-course called "Introduction and Relational Databases"](https://class.stanford.edu/courses/DB/RDB/SelfPaced/about) ([the first video can be found here](https://class.stanford.edu/courses/DB/RDB/SelfPaced/courseware/ch-introduction/seq-vid-introduction/)), and the [mini-course on SQL](https://class.stanford.edu/courses/DB/SQL/SelfPaced/about) ([The first video can be found here](https://class.stanford.edu/courses/DB/SQL/SelfPaced/courseware/ch-sql/seq-vid-introduction_to_sql/)).

-    Also, skip the stuff on relational algebra, XML, and JSON unless you're feeling ambitious.
-All of these database videos can be a bit technical, so don't worry if you don't absorb it all at first -- we'll cover it again in the Rails course.
-The original Coursera course can be found [here](https://class.coursera.org/db/lecture/index).
+    If those links aren't working, see the Additional Resources section below for more help.

-3. *Note: We are waiting for the Stanford DB course to provide their automated assignments again (which they currently do not!).
-So ignore this step for now.*  Do the [Automated Assignments](https://class.coursera.org/db/quiz/index) for the SQL section to get a jump on your understanding for the SQL unit we'll be doing later.
-Try working with a pen and paper next to you to draw pictures of what's going on.
-Again, you can save the additional sections for extra credit.
+    Make sure to do the automated assignments as well for the SQL section!
+It's easier if you have a pen-and-paper handy to try and visualize what's going on.

 ## Additional Resources